juliensees/comp-tia-/cryptoanalytic_attacks.md

     - so if you're using the english alphabet, and you shift one change from A's now showing B's... in total, you only have 25 possible keys before it           just starts over

 Knowledge-Based Attacks - attacks that go beyond the simplicity of brute force and cmobine other info
-    Frequency Analysis - the person trying to break the code does some statistical analysis of the ciphertext to detect patterns
+    -Frequency Analysis - the person trying to break the code does some statistical analysis of the ciphertext to detect patterns
-        - for example seeing the same letter repeatedly in ciphertext and corresponding that to common english letters Chosen Plaintext Attack - when an attacker has access to the encryption algorithm and tries inputing things into it, to reverse engineer it
+        - for example seeing the same letter repeatedly in ciphertext and corresponding that to common english letters -Chosen Plaintext Attack - when an attacker has access to the encryption algorithm and tries inputing things into it, to reverse engineer it
-    Birthday Attack - when an attacker searches for possible collisions in a has function that may allow an attacker to exploit that function
+    -Birthday Attack - when an attacker searches for possible collisions in a has function that may allow an attacker to exploit that function

 Limitations of encryption algorithms
   - Asymmetric encryption are much slower than symmetric algorithms
   - longer the key, more resistant it is, but requires more computing power (take longer to perform encryption/decryption)

-Entropy - means randomness (how unpredictable and random something is) High entropy = more random = more secure
+Entropy - means randomness (how unpredictable and random something is) -High entropy = more random = more secure
-  Low entropy = more predictable = less secure
+  -Low entropy = more predictable = less secure

 Downgrade attacks - when an attacker convinces a system to use an older/weaker/less secure version of a protocol or encryption instead of a modern one
         - they exploit backward compatability